KlemenDEV/AudioPathAnalyzerApp/README.md

 # Audio path analyzer app

-This is Android app used to remotely use the https://github.com/KlemenDEV/AudioPathAnalyzer project.
+This is Android app used to remotely control and use the https://github.com/KlemenDEV/AudioPathAnalyzer project.
 Recommended use case is Raspberry Pi loaded with Audio path analyzer binary and WiFi hotspot for the connectivity.